The Jaguars See a Champion in Blake Bortles, And They Don't Care If You Don't

 With nothing but a memory of the Old Blake.

 However, that version of Bortles may have never truly left.
 A week after the win over the Patriots, he's the one who would muster a grand total of two field-goal drives in a 9-6 loss to the Titans.
-He's the one who could be a riptide that pulls the Jaguars deep, deep into an abyss to be forgotten forever.
+He's the one who could pull the Jaguars deep, deep into an abyss to be forgotten forever.

 So, who is the real Blake Bortles?